Brought to you by PoliceOne Academy

 You will encounter an ASD subject at some point — likely more than once — and those individuals will have a different response to police than “the usual suspects”

-Last week, the U.S. Centers for Disease Control and Prevention (CDC) released new statistics on the number of people believed to be affected in some way by autism — to be an Autism Spectrum Disorders (ASD) subject — and the new numbers are astounding.
-The condition is now believed to affect one in 68 school-age children — up from one in 88 just two years ago.
+The U.S. Centers for Disease Control and Prevention (CDC) regularly updates statistics on the number of people believed to be affected in some way by autism — to be an Autism Spectrum Disorders (ASD) subject — and the numbers keep increasing.
+The condition is now believed to affect one in 59 school-age children — up from one in 68 in 2014 and one in 88 just two years earlier.

-“That means virtually every grade in every elementary school has at least one child with autism — a seemingly astonishing rise for a condition that was nearly unheard of a generation ago,” USA Today said in its reporting.
+“That means virtually every grade in every elementary school has at least one child with autism — a seemingly astonishing rise for a condition that was nearly unheard of a generation ago,” USA Today said in its 2014 reporting on the increase.

 We know from prior discussions on the topic that as the numbers of ASD subjects go up, the numbers of police interactions with them will inevitably go up as well.
-The new numbers from the CDC offer an excellent opportunity to review some of the basics, and explore some of the latest information to become available on the topic.
+The numbers from the CDC offer an excellent opportunity for police officers and trainers to review some of the basics and explore some of the latest information to become available on the topic.

 You will encounter an ASD subject at some point — likely more than once — and those individuals will have a different response to police than “the usual suspects.”
 Remember that ASD subjects may react unpredictably to outside stimuli such as visual and audible queues, as well as physical human contact.
 Lights, sirens, a badge and a gun — even an officer’s command presence — are very different for an ASD person than someone considered to be “neurotypical.”

-Hamre said that while there aren’t necessarily any “new tactics” to learn since I last wrote about the issue two years ago, there are some concepts she’s been talking about in her trainings which merit our attention today.
+Hamre said that while there aren’t necessarily any “new tactics” to learn since I last wrote about the issue, there are some concepts she’s been talking about in her training programs which merit our attention today.

 If you have access to a parent or caregiver, you may consider asking them questions such as:

-Along with these questions, you’ll obviously get typical description of what they were wearing, any outstanding physical characteristics, etc..
+Along with these questions, you’ll obviously get typical description of what they were wearing and any outstanding physical characteristics.

 Hamre shared a hypothetical scenario in which you’ve found an ASD subject but you don’t have any idea where they came from.
 There’s no missing persons alert, and you’re having no success in gleaning from the subject where they live or where they belong.